Finding the Least Common Multiple (LCM) of 6 and 5: A thorough look

 -

 Finding a Common Denominator: When adding or subtracting fractions with different denominators, finding the LCM of the denominators is crucial for finding a common denominator.
-For example, adding 1/6 and 1/5 requires finding the LCM of 6 and 5 (which is 30), allowing us to rewrite the fractions as 5/30 and 6/30, respectively.
+As an example, adding 1/6 and 1/5 requires finding the LCM of 6 and 5 (which is 30), allowing us to rewrite the fractions as 5/30 and 6/30, respectively.

 -